-- (2) The right conferred by section 17 shall subsist until the end of the period of twenty years from the end of the calendar year in which the person dies. - 20.-(1) A person entitled to a right conferred under this Part may waive the right or consent to the doing of any act in relation to the work in respect of which the right subsists and any act done in pursuance of such waiver or consent is not an infringement of the right.
+- 19.-(1) The rights conferred by sections 15, 16 and 18 of this Act, shall subsist so long as copyright subsists in the work. - (2) The right conferred by section 17 of this Act, shall subsist until the end of the period of twenty years from the end of the calendar year in which the person dies.

+Consent and waiver of rights.
+20.-(1) A person entitled to a right conferred under this Part may waive the right or consent to the doing of any act in relation to the work in respect of which the right subsists and any act done in pursuance of such waiver or consent is not an infringement of the right.